0xsequence/demo-dapp/README.md

 Dapp example on how to use Sequence Wallet.
 Covers how to connect, sign messages and send transctions.

+For complete documentation on Sequence, please see [https://docs.sequence.build](https://docs.sequence.build)

 ## Usage

 1. yarn